BurningForceKin/ModularSynthStuff/README.md

 To Do: Redesign panel.
 Add instructions.

 V1 Test notes: Use UNSHROUDED header for power.
 A100K pot works, but A200K might be even better.
-New panel needed!

 # PACO!